 The research project aims at the identification of regional characteristics, the investigation of networks of transregional contacts and socio-economic contexts as well as the processing and preparation of the resulting data for media and museum presentation.
 It is conducted in cooperation with the Islamic Art and Archaeology Department of Bamberg University and the Linden-Museum Stuttgart, Staatliches Museum für Völkerkunde.

-The Museum of Islamic Art holds a collection of some 15.000 ceramic sherds from various archeological sites in Khurasan that entered the collection at the beginning of the 20th century.
+The Museum für Islamische Kunst (Museum for Islamic Art) holds a collection of some 15.000 ceramic sherds from various archeological sites in Khurasan that entered the collection at the beginning of the 20th century.
 This assemblage is complemented by a large group of complete vessels.
 The material will be submitted to systematic investigation based on the analysis of form, technique and decoration as well as archaeometrical analyses.
 Through comparison with data from archaeological excavations it will be possible to associate the objects with centers or areas of production thus enabling us to identify local or regional characteristics of the material culture of Khurasan.
 The comparative analysis of the material will be complemented by the investigation of written sources and theoretical texts in order to define the socio-economic and political context and to discuss further questions regarding the relation of material culture and the construction of space.

 Funding: Bundesministerium für Bildung und Forschung